nebula-plugins/nebula-project-plugin/README.md

 Test Facets
 --------------

-If "Test" is in the facet name, then a Test task would be created (though it'll still inherit from the "main" SourceSet, use the above configuration to make the test facet extends from the test SourceSet).
+If "Test" is in the facet name, then a Test task would be created which will inherit from the "test" SourceSet unless configured otherwise.
 For example:

     facets {
         integTest